martin0004/charity_donors_finder/README.md

 ### How to Run the Pipeline

-Once file input.csv is fill, predictions can be made with the following command.
+Once data collection is completed, predictions can be made on `input.csv` with the following commands.
 This will create file `output.csv`, which contains one line per entry in `input.csv`.
-In the last column, 0 = "low income" 1 = "high income".
+0 = "low income" 1 = "high income".

     (charityml) $ cd ~/charity_donors_finder/src
     (charityml) $ python3 find_donors.py input.csv